Shopping for Cheap Name Brand Clothes

-Be the It Girl among your peers for less, by shopping at any of these 5 places for a fashion forward wardrobe.
+Be the It Girl among your peers for less, by shopping at any of these 4 places for a fashion forward wardrobe.

-And it almost goes without saying, but some things you just don’t buy used.
+It almost goes without saying, but some things you just don’t buy used.
 I don’t trust anyone else’s pre-owned undies – even washed!

 Skip the underwear and always treat yourself to new, never worn undergarments.
 That’s what I have always done, and will continue to do.

 Any other type of used clothing is what I would consider sanitary or safe and worth the less than retail price tag.

 You don’t always have to shop pre-owned to find great deals!
 There ARE retailers that sell new items at deeply discounted prices.

 Also Read: How to Dress Well in College on a Budget

 4 Places I Find Name Brand Clothes for Cheap

 First, the most obvious place to score name brand clothes for cheap:

 Trendy and cheap clothing can be found at local thrift shops/consignment stores and places like Goodwill or The Salvation Army.
 You never know exactly what clothing you will find at these places, so expect to spend a little time searching for hidden treasures.